-The process how the revocation request can be submitted is described in section 4.9.3.
+Revocation requests are authenticated to ensure they emanate from authorized persons.
+The process how the revocation request can be submitted is described in Section 4.9.3.

-Issuing CAs may also perform revocation on behalf of Subscribers in accordance with the requirements of the applicable Subscriber Agreement.
-Examples of reasons for revocation include a breach of the Subscriber Agreement or non- payment of applicable fees.
+TunTrust may also perform revocation on behalf of Subscribers in accordance with the requirements of the applicable Subscriber Agreement.
+Examples of reasons for revocation include a breach of the Subscriber Agreement, non-payment of applicable fees or not retrieving a certificate within 90 calendar days from the generation date of the certificate.